JShad30/CADWork_full_stack/README.md

 CADWork is a fictional website that allows individuals or businesses looking to have professional CAD designs, measured surveys, or creative designs for their project, pair up with CAD professionals who are willing to carry out their project on a freelance basis.

 Users of the site can look through the blog to find out more about the industry, or if you're looking to make a start in CAD design, buy items in the shop.
-The site can be viewd here at https://cadwork-full-stack-milestone.herokuapp.com/.
+The site can be viewed here at https://cadwork-full-stack-milestone.herokuapp.com/.

 ![CADWork Layout Large](https://user-images.githubusercontent.com/23212520/64134770-86857000-cdd9-11e9-8e7a-dc26d98bafc5.png)